 Share some of our tried-and-true fall seafood recipes for the coziest time of the year – a blend of seasonal dishes, comfort foods, and Thanksgiving fare with an autumnal twist.

 Seafood Nutrition Partnership’s Recipe Nutrition Philosophy

-SNP works to ensure the recipes we feature on our website keep in mind overall sodium, fat and calories.
+SNP works to ensure the recipes we feature on our website keep in mind overall sodium, fat, and calories.
 Seafood is delicious and should be enjoyed with healthier cooking methods.
-The way you cook seafood can change its nutrition composition.
-SNP features healthier preparation methods that may be better for your health such as broiling, baking, grilling, roasting pan-searing and poaching — which limit the addition of extra fat and calories.
-Our recipes are filled with flavors from spices, herbs and whole food ingredients to add flavor without excessive use of salt.
-We also encourage eating seafood in all forms whether fresh, cured, canned/pouched or frozen.
+The way you cook seafood can change its nutritional composition.
+SNP features healthier preparation methods that may be better for your health such as broiling, baking, grilling, roasting pan-searing, and poaching — which limit the addition of extra fat and calories.
+Our recipes are filled with flavors from spices, herbs, and whole food ingredients to add flavor without excessive use of salt.
+We also encourage eating seafood in all forms whether fresh, cured, canned/pouched, or frozen.

 When eating a seafood meal, balance out your plate by incorporating whole grains, fruits, and vegetables to bring out its fullest nutrition potential.
 To learn more, visit ChooseMyPlate.gov.